 Alabama would take the lead, following a Slack interception, with a methodical, 13-play, 63-yard drive ending in an 18-yard touchdown pass in the second quarter.
-That would the only scoring of the quarter, as the Tide took the 10-7 into halftime.
+That would be the only scoring of the quarter, as the Tide took the 10-7 lead into halftime.

 In the 3rd quarter, following a missed Tide field goal, Slack connected with Shayne Wadsden for a 58-yard gain to put the Tigers inside the Alabama 10-yard line.
-They would drive inside the 1-yard line and before Joseph scored his second touchdown of the day with another dive over the pile.
+They would drive inside the 1-yard line before Joseph scored his second touchdown of the day with another dive over the pile.